HandsOnDataViz/book/docs/HandsOnDataViz.md

 people to mislead you, but also educates you more deeply about the ethical decisions we make when designing visualizations that *tell the truth*, while recognizing there’s more than one path to that destination.
-Finally, we’ll discuss how to [recognize and reduce other types of data bias](data-bias.html), such as framing bias, intergroup bias, and map area bias, including how we define the United States.
+Finally, we’ll discuss how to [recognize and reduce four general categories of data bias](data-bias.html)—sampling, cognitive, algorithmic, and intergroup—as well as [spatial biases](spatial-bias.html) that more specific to working with maps.
-While we may not be able to stop bias entirely, in this chapter you’ll learn how to identify it in the works by other people, and strategies to reduce its presence in our own visualizations.[31]
+While we may not be able to stop bias entirely, in this chapter you’ll learn how to identify it in the works by other people, and strategies to reduce its presence in our own visualizations.[33]

 How to Lie with Charts
 ----------------------